greghub/website-launch-checklist/README.md

 <meta name="description" content="A short description of what this page is about">
 ```

-Title is what displayed in the search engine results, displayed in the browser tab and in the social network cards when sharing (if a separate title is not provided for the social network).
+The title is what displayed in the search engine results, displayed in the browser tab and the social network cards when sharing (if a separate title is not provided for the social network).

-Description is displayed in the search results as well.
-It is not directly used in the ranking algorithm, so it doesn't affect chances of appearing in the search result, but it makes it more likely that users will click on you website in the results.
+The description is displayed in the search results as well.
+It is not directly used in the ranking algorithm, so it doesn't affect chances of appearing in the search result, but it makes it more likely that users will click on your website in the results.
 That will increase the click-through-rate (CTR) of your page for Google, that means that Google will consider it a good result and will rank higher in future search results.

 ## External links have rel="noopener"